WalletConnect/walletconnect-docs/docs/kotlin/push/dapp-usage.md

 }
 ```

-With an active push subscription, send a notifification to a wallet on the established push topic.
+With an active push subscription, send a notification to a wallet on the established push topic.
 If unsuccessful, an error is returned in the callback.

 ### Get a Map of Active Subscriptions